-Formaldehyde is a chemical compound used in adhesives during the production of composite wood products like hardwood plywood, particle board, and medium density fiberboard.
-It can also be found in building materials and various household products like glues, fabrics, and paints.
+Formaldehyde is a chemical compound used in adhesives during the production of composite wood products like hardwood plywood, particleboard, and medium density fiberboard.
+It can also be found in building materials and everyday household products like glues, fabrics, and paints.

 While low levels of formaldehyde are harmless, high levels may cause serious health issues.
-Even though formaldehyde is colorless, it produces a strong pickle-like smell when high levels are present.
-Symptoms of high-level exposure include, itchy eyes, bloody nose, sore throat, and persistent cough.
+A colorless gas that produces a strong pickle-like smell when high levels are present, formaldehyde can cause a number of symptoms.
+High-level exposure can cause itchy eyes, bloody nose, sore throat, and a persistent cough.
 If exposure is long-term, formaldehyde may also increase a person’s risk of developing cancer.

 In 2010, the Formaldehyde Standards for Composite Wood Products Act was signed into law by President Obama.
-This law established emission standards for formaldehyde from composite wood products and directed the U.S. Environmental Protection Agency (EPA) to finalize a rule on how a number of the provisions covering composite wood products would be implemented and enforced. (“Formaldehyde Emission Standards,” 2017).
+This law established emission standards for formaldehyde from composite wood products and directed the EPA (U.S. Environmental Protection Agency) to finalize a rule on how it would be implemented and enforced. (“Formaldehyde Emission Standards,” 2017)

-In December of 2016, EPA finalized a national rule requiring all composite wood products “sold, supplied, offered for sale, manufactured, or imported in the United States to be labeled as TSCA Title VI compliant” (Formaldehyde Emission Standards,” 2017).
-The rule also established a “third-party certification program for laboratory testing and oversight of formaldehyde emissions from manufactured and/or imported composite wood products” (“Formaldehyde Emission Standards,” 2017).
+In December of 2016, EPA finalized a national rule requiring all composite wood products “sold, supplied, offered for sale, manufactured, or imported in the United States to be labeled as TSCA Title VI compliant”.
+The rule also established a “third-party certification program for laboratory testing and oversight of formaldehyde emissions from manufactured and/or imported composite wood products.” (“Formaldehyde Emission Standards,” 2017)